Factors that influence UK winters

 Arctic sea ice

-One of the main drivers of our weather is the temperature difference between the Equator and the pole, which is in balance with the prevailing westerly winds.
-Cold European winters occur when the NAO is negative and the usual westerly winds weaken, or even reverse.
+One of the main drivers of our weather is the temperature difference between the equator and the North Pole, which is in balance with the prevailing westerly winds.
+Cold European winters occur when the NAO is negative and the usual westerly winds weaken or even reverse.

-A reduction in the temperature difference between the Equator and the pole due to declining sea ice could potentially reduce the strength of the westerly winds leading to a greater occurrence of negative NAO and an increase the risk of cold winters.
+A reduction in the temperature difference between the equator and the North Pole due to declining sea ice could potentially reduce the strength of the westerly winds, leading to a greater occurrence of negative NAO and an increase the risk of cold winters.

 The relative importance of these two competing effects is uncertain and hence is an area of active research.